-Cameras
+Cameras and Software

 Students are expected to provide their own imaging device (in lieu of a textbook).
 A digital camera of 10 Mpx or more is recommended.
 The camera should provide the option of manual focusing and some type of exposure control: shutter speed, aperture, ISO and preferably all three.
 One of many examples is the Canon SC260 HS (\$200).
-Photoshop is recommended for image processing.
+There are a variety of free online image processing programs.
+I'll be demonstrating Darktable, an open source program that can edit raw files.
 Gimp is also a fine open source photo editing program and is installed throughout the ITLL.
-For video editing any program you are comfortable with is OK; OpenShot.org has a free, open source editor (installed in ITLL), Windows Movie Maker, Camtasia (my favorite), Final Cut for Macs, or even iMovie.
+For video editing any program you are comfortable with is OK; DaVinci Resolve 16 (installed in ITLL, personal copies are free, very powerful but steep learning curve), Open Broadcaster Studio (OBS, free open source), Camtasia (short learning curve but not free), Final Cut for Macs, or even iMovie.